-As proposed, the subject development will maintain Rental Assistance on 15 of its 30 units, which will limit these tenants gross rent to 30% of their adjusted household income.
-Considering the value that this subsidy represents, the 15 RA units will likely remain a substantial value to all current and future tenants.
+As proposed, the subject development will maintain Rental Assistance on all 24 of its units, which will limit all tenants gross rent to 30% of their adjusted household income.
+Considering the proposed renovations planned for the development, the subsidized rents will continue to represent a significant value in the market.